 The 7.1 system is very similar to the 5.1 explaned above, it uses 3 speakers in front and 2 in the back as well as 1 subwoofer, but additionally, it uses 2 more speakers in the middle (one on the left and one on the right) to add movie effects to the middle sides.
 So as you may have guessed, a 7.2 system comes with two subwoofers just as a 7.4 will have four, so remember, the first number is the amount of surround speakers while the secnd number is the amount of subwoofer, if you see a 9.2 system that means you have 9 surround speakers (used in very large rooms) and 2 subwoofers.

-Dolby Atmos is the flavor of the month, it was created in 2012 but has been implemented more and more for the last two years, what is it?
-Dolby Atmos as well as DTSX (DTSX is a dirrefent technology that offers the same results/product) adds another dimmension of sound to the theater room, the overhead sounds or the sound that comes from up above. it starts with 2 Atmos speakers and grows in pair (5.1.2, 5.1.4 etc.).
+Dolby Atmos is the flavor of the month, it was created in 2012 but has been implemented more and more since 2015, so what is it?
+Dolby Atmos as well as DTSX (DTSX is a dirrefent technology that offers the same results/product) adds another dimmension of sound to the theater room, 3D sound, the overhead sounds or the sound that comes from up above.
+It starts with 2 Atmos speakers and grows in pairs (5.1.2, 5.1.4 etc.).
 This is the recommended way to go, we predict that soon all movies will be filmed in Dolby Atmos and/or DTSX so it pays to have it on your theater room, we currently install Atmos systems in about 70% of our home theater installs and if you notice, all the main movie theaters in the big cities have or are upgrading to Atmos.

 Example of Atmos sound: